 Students with fewer than 30 semester hours are classified as freshmen, students with 30 through 59 semester hours as sophomores, students with 60 through 89 hours as juniors, and students with at least 90 hours as seniors.

-After re-entering Tech following a separation of at least three years, a student may request academic clemency at the Office of the Registrar for approval by the Vice President for Academic Affairs.
+After re-entering Tech following a separation of at least three years, a student may request academic clemency at the Office of the Registrar.
 The student must specify the term or consecutive terms for which academic clemency is desired.
-Any petition for academic clemency must be requested and granted prior to the beginning of the second semester of enrollment after returning to Tech.
+The period of separation may be waived in the case of impending graduation.
 Academic clemency may be granted only one time and is irreversible.
 If the request is approved, Academic Clemency will cover all credits earned during the term or terms for which academic clemency is requested.
 The student’s complete record will remain on the transcript with the added notation of “academic clemency granted” and the effective date.

 Academic clemency does not restore eligibility for student financial aid, scholarships or athletic eligibility.